 The opening of the Dalkeith Bypass at the end of 2008 resulted in a significant decrease in nitrogen dioxide concentrations at locations within Dalkeith adjacent to the A68.
 A slight increase in NO2 levels was noted at some diffusion tube locations in the centre of Dalkeith during the 2011 monitoring period.
-Levels decreased again during the 2012 and 2013 monitoring periods.
-The increased levels recorded during 2011 were considered to be as a result of traffic diversions which were in place during the refurbishment of Dalkeith High Street, to divert traffic away from the High Street to alternative routes.
+The increased levels recorded during 2011 were considered to be as a result of traffic diversions, which were in place during the refurbishment of Dalkeith High Street, to divert traffic away from the High Street to alternative routes.